 In an era where everyone and their grandmas were trying to create a new mascotte to compete with Sonic and Mario, Electronic Arts took a risk with a new IP.
 While it probably didn’t pay off, it created a unique title that has all the makings of a cult classic.
 The design itself is pretty unique, since while there were games with pranks as the main objective, like 1987 How to be a Complete Bastard on the C64, that definitely edged closer to a pure adventure game.
 But yes, the “punishment dungeon” idea is not new, I’ve also mentioned it in my review for Fiona Rides Out, again on the C64, where, if the player’ spell energy ran out, the poor witch had to go through an horrendously difficult maze in order not to lose a life.

-Haunting remained pretty much a one-off title for years.
+Haunting starring Polterguy and its idea of controlling a ghost who has to scare away people stayed pretty much a one-off for years.
 Ghost Master, in 2004, picked up the same idea of scaring people away from a house and applied it to a strategy game where the player is managing a rooster of ghosts with different powers.
 Modern influences of the kind of gameplay that Haunting brought to the plate may be observed in many titles, with design shared by “ideal for Twitch streamers” titles like Untitled Goose Game.
-The title is a basic “play pranks on insuspecting people”, but UGG goes one step beyond thanks to a more sophisticated IA along with an adventure game-like gameplay.
+The title is a basic “play pranks on insuspecting people”, but UGG goes one step beyond thanks to a more sophisticated AI along with an adventure game-like gameplay.